 - We have zero overhead—no staff, no fancy offices, no benefits or retirement accounts to fund—just the actual costs of flying our fleet.

 For less than the monthly cost to insure a personal aircraft, each member’s dues collectively pay for insurance, annuals, tie downs, gps and xm weather updates, periodic repainting and more on a fleet of club aircraft.

 Our aircraft hourly rates pay for fuel, oil, maintenance and also include hourly accruals for engine, propeller and interior reserves.
 We plan ahead to ensure our aircraft remain ready to fly without surprises.

-And that is just for the aircraft.
-Our club approved CFIs charge market rates (typically $40-50 an hour), which is typically significantly less than the hourly rate of instructors charged by flight schools.
+And that is just for the aircraft fleet!
+Our club approved CFIs charge market rates, which are typically less than the hourly rate of instructors charged by flight schools.
 After all, our instructors don’t have to worry about things like paying for fancy office space or support staff.
 And you get the satisfaction of knowing that every dollar that you pay goes into the pocket of the instructor—the person who actually earned it.